-Associate Professors: Jeremy Chapman and Tharanga Wijetunge

-Assistant Professors: Christopher Schwanke
+Associate Professors: Jeremy Chapman and Tharanga Wijetunge Assistant Professors: Christopher Schwanke Director of Developmental Mathematics: Meredith Wright

 Mathematics is the language of nature, the Rosetta stone by which we come to understand the inner structure and form of our universe.
 It is also the language of computers and the key to the burgeoning Information Age.
 As a tool for understanding the world, it is perhaps the oldest and most enduring- and still, today, one of the most dynamic and exciting.
 Students in the mathematics major develop an understanding of mathematics as a vital tool of the mind.